ChenLiu-1996/CitationMap/README.md

 Research areas: Machine Learning, Spatial-Temporal Modeling, Medical Vision, AI4Science.

 ## News
-**[Asking for advice]** I am very new to webscraping/crawling.
+**[Asking for advice]** This is my first time dealing with webscraping/crawling.
 Users have reported stability issues, and I suspect the major problems are (1) being caught by CAPTCHA or robot check, and (2) being flagged for blacklist by Google Scholar.
 If you are experienced in these areas and have good advice, I would highly appreciate a GitHub issue or a pull request.

 [Jul 28, 2024] Version 3.10 released >>> Logic update.
 Tested on a professor's profile **with 10,000 citations**!